Hanna: Opening a Yoga studio

-Following her passion for beauty care, Betsy decided to venture out on her own after accumulating 10 years of experience working for a couple of renowned brands in the industry.
-As a modest start-up, her first salon specialising in manicures and pedicures was opened in a HDB heartland.
+Following her passion for beauty care, Betsy decided to venture out on her own after accumulating 10 years of experience working for some renowned brands in the industry.
+As a modest start-up, her first salon specialising in manicures and pedicures opened in an HDB estate.

-The salon was staffed with 3 manicurists and pedicurists, along with Betsy herself doubling as a senior therapist on top of her business management role.
-Business was bustling from the get go as residents were curious about this new outfit within their estate and were attracted by Betsy’s promotion prices in conjunction with the salon’s opening.
+The salon was staffed with 3 manicurists and pedicurists, along with Betsy herself doubling as senior therapist and business manager.
+Business was bustling at the start as residents were curious about the new outfit in their estate and were attracted by Betsy’s opening promotional prices.

 Identifying the Issues

-Secondly, it was discovered that Betsy possessed excellent skills but lacked formal certification.
-We pointed her in the right direction to obtaining formal and widely-recognised certification.
-This would not only give her the seal of approval by a known authority for her mastery but also give her customers the confidence and guarantee that they would be enjoying quality service.
+Furthermore, while Betsy possessed excellent skills, she lacked formal certification.
+We guided her to obtain formal and widely-recognised certification.
+This would give her the seal of approval by a known authority for her skills and also give her customers confidence of quality service.
 With better skills and service quality, customers are often willing to pay more.

 Creating a Workable Plan

-A follow-up brainstorming session with Betsy revealed that she should target a more affluent consumer segment with more potential to patronise her salon.
-However, this group prefers to shop at nearby malls rather than hang around the shops below their blocks.
-We suggested that Betsy explore the possibility of relocating her salon into a mall even though the rent would be higher.
-She talked to a mall’s landlord and found out that along with the higher rent, there would be many other marketing initiatives her salon could collaborate with the mall on, in a bid to reach out to new potential customers and increase sales.
+A brainstorming session with Betsy revealed that she should target a more affluent customer segment.
+However, this group prefers to shop at nearby malls rather than the neighbourhood shops.
+We suggested that Betsy should relocate her salon into a mall even though the rent is higher.
+She explored this option and discovered that despite the higher rent, there would also be marketing collaborations to reach out to new customers and increase sales.

-To further ease the financial burden of the transition into the mall, we proposed that Betsy take up a unit with a floor area smaller than her salon in the heartland.
-We also introduced a reliable Interior Design company from our network list to help her optimise the smaller unit.
-This would allow her to accommodate the same number of service stations as before, and yet at a very reasonable budget.
+To ease the financial burden of the transition, we proposed that Betsy take up a unit with a floor area smaller than her previous salon.
+We also introduced a known, reliable interior designer to help her optimise the unit.
+This would allow her to install the same number of service stations as before, but at a reasonable budget.

-We advised her to focus on sharpening and updating her skills continually.
-Additionally, we recognize that customer experience at every salon visit is also a key success factor in building and retaining loyalty.
-As such, improving customer service and ensuring satisfaction were the other aspects we advised Betsy to focus on.
+We also advised her to focus on upgrading her skills continually.
+We recognized that customer experience at every salon visit is a key success factor in building and retaining loyalty.
+As such, improving customer service and ensuring satisfaction were the key aspects we advised Betsy to focus on.

 As Betsy puts it, “At one point in my business, I thought I would not survive.
 I did, and DISCOVERY’s valuable coaching put my salon on the right path for growth and the future.
 DISCOVERY has been my greatest discovery!”